PhD programme structure

 In addition, applicants wishing to study by Distance must complete and submit the following form with their PhD application.

-Applicants should provide information about previous experience of distance study together with a statement detailing the potential risks and characteristics of distance learning.
-Experience of studying at a distance is desirable, however, this is not a specific requirement for admission.
+Applicants should provide information about any previous experience of distance study, together with a statement detailing the potential risks and characteristics of distance learning.
+Experience of studying at a distance is desirable; however, this is not a specific requirement for admission.
 It is important that applicants demonstrate an awareness of the challenges of this mode of study.

 Applicants will also be required to discuss and complete a provisional study plan in consultation with their proposed principal supervisor as part of the admissions process.

 International students wishing to study part-time will be considered for this Distance programme.